Vernon E. Megee: 1950s — Commands, Assistant Commandant

 After the war, he became an instructor at the National War College, and was promoted to brigadier general in December 1946.
 From January 1947 to January 1950, he served as assistant director of Marine Corps Aviation.

 Megee finished his bachelor's degree with Oklahoma A&M in 1950, and then served in a variety of positions in the Department of Defense and held several commands: Marine Corps Air Station, Cherry Point Commanding General, Aircraft, Fleet Marine Force, Pacific, First Marine Aircraft Wing, and commanding general, Aircraft, Fleet Marine Force, Atlantic.
 He commanded the 1st Marine Aircraft Wing during the Korean War from January to December, 1953.
 He was awarded the Army Distinguished Service Medal for his service during this time.

 He was promoted to lieutenant general in January 1956.
 From January 1956 to December 1957, he was Assistant Commandant and Chief of Staff of the Marine Corps., the first Marine aviator to serve as assistant commandant.
 Then from December 1957 to November 1959, he was the commanding general of the Fleet Marine Force, Pacific.

 Megee retired from the Marine Corps in November 1959 and was advanced to the rank of general upon retirement by reason of having been specially commended in combat.

 In retirement

 After retirement, he settled in Austin, Texas, and attended graduate school at the University of Texas, earning his Master of Arts degree in 1963 – writing a Master's thesis titled "United States Military Intervention in Nicaragua, 1902–1932."
 He helped organize the Marine Military Academy at Harlingen, Texas, where he served as superintendent and president of the board of trustees from 1964 to 1988.
-He was a member of the National Rifle Association and wrote numerous articles on firearms for various sporting magazines.
+He was a member of the National Rifle Association of America and wrote numerous articles on firearms for various sporting magazines.

 Megee died in Albuquerque, New Mexico, on January 14, 1992, at age 91 and was buried at Arlington National Cemetery with his wife Nell.